chatchat-space/Langchain-Chatchat/README_en.md

 LLM API.

 ⚠️`0.2.10` will be the last version of the `0.2.x` series.
-The `0.2.x` series will stop updating and technical support, and strive to develop `Langchain-Chachat 0.3.x with stronger applicability. `.
+The `0.2.x` series will stop updating and technical support, and strive to develop `Langchain-Chachat 0.3.x` with stronger applicability.
+Subsequent bug fixes for `0.2.10` will be pushed directly to the `master` branch without version updates.

 ---